Layr-Labs/eigenlayer-docs/docs/eigenlayer/rewards-claiming/rewards-snapshot-data.md

 # Rewards Distribution Data

-Daily rewards snapshot distribution data is available via a public S3 bucket.
+Rewards snapshot distribution data is available via a public S3 bucket.
 Users may access this data for their own analytics purposes.
 Follow these steps in order access the data:

 1) Get a list of snapshot dates from RewardsCoordinator contract.